Asmik-kun World 2

-Asmik-kun World 2 (アスミッくん ワールド 2 Asumikkun Wārudo 2) is a Game Boy video game by Asmik, copyrighted in 1991.Unlike its predecessor, Boomer's Adventure in ASMIK World (Teke!
+Asmik-kun World 2 (アスミッくん ワールド 2 Asumikkun Wārudo 2) is a Game Boy video game by Asmik, copyrighted in 1991.
+Unlike its predecessor, Boomer's Adventure in ASMIK World (Teke!
 Teke!
 Asmik-kun World), this game was never released outside Japan.
-Like its predecessor, the game is an excellent example of the trap-em-up genre, which also includes games like Heiankyo Alien and Space Panic.
+Like its predecessor, the game is an example of the trap-em-up genre, which also includes games like Heiankyo Alien and Space Panic.

 In the game, Asmik-kun has to build a "road" from the entrance to the exit in each level.
 An enemy has come to kidnap the children on a certain world and the "roads" are intended for the children to be rescued and escorted safely back home.